Frequently Asked Questions

 To seek asylum is not illegal.
 Some of our clients are awaiting decisions on asylum.
-Some believe, as a result of their experiences, many have a well-founded belief that they will be in danger if they return home.
+As a result of their experiences, many have a well-founded belief that they will be in danger if they return home.

 Is it illegal to help them?

 No one breaks the law by feeding the starving or giving shelter where it is needed.
 What sort of people are they?
-Our clients are normal people – hard working and employable but without the option of working for a living, others may be in need of more help.
+Our clients are normal people – many are hard working and employable but without the option of working for a living, others may be in need of more help.